-If you mark the checkbox Last Completed Period as Base, QlikView will use the last completed period as base, e.g. the last complete quarter.
+- Mark the check box Last Completed Period as Base to use the last completed period as base, e.g. the last complete quarter.

-Period chosen in step 4 above one of the following two options
+Period chosen in step 6, one of the following two options

 will be given:

-If you work with (fiscal) years not starting in January, you may select the first month of your (fiscal) year in this drop-down.
+- To offset the beginning of your (fiscal) year, select the first month of your (fiscal) year in this drop-down.
 This option is only available if the basic Time Period chosen in step 4 above is Year, Quarter or Months.

-If you want to offset the start of the week or the start of the day you may do so here.
-Offsets are given in days and/or fractions thereof.
-E.g. 1 for calendar week starting Tuesday or 0.125 for day starting 3am.
+- To offset the beginning of the week or day, input a number of days or fractions thereof, e.g. 1 for calendar week starting at Tuesday or 0.125 for day starting at 3am.
 This option is only available if the basic Time Period chosen in step 4 above is Week, Lunar Week or Day.

-expression columns you want to include in the chart and whether you want
+- Choose which expression columns to include in the chart.

-Mark this check-box in order to add a column showing the chart's base expression within the comparison period.
+- Mark the check box Include Comparison Period in order to add a column showing the chart's base expression within the comparison period.

-Mark this check-box in order to add a column showing the absolute difference between the chart's base expression within the base period vs the comparison period.
+- Mark the check-box Include Changein order to add a column showing the absolute difference between the chart's base expression within the base period vs the comparison period.

-Mark this check-box in order to add a column showing the relative difference (percent change) between the chart's base expression within the base period vs. the comparison period.
+- Mark the check box Include Relative Change in order to add a column showing the relative difference (percent change) between the chart's base expression within the base period vs. the comparison period.